How to Make a Pedigree Chart - Step-by-Step Guide

 What does shading indicate in a pedigree chart?

-Can pedigree charts show carriers of a trait?
+Can pedigree charts show carriers of a genetic trait?

 How can you tell if a trait is dominant or recessive using a pedigree chart?

-What is the significance of a proband in a pedigree chart?
+What is the role of a proband in a pedigree chart?

 Leave a Comment